hpccsystems-solutions-lab/EntertainmentData/README.md

 (B) Display the first 50 songs by "Alternative Rock" genre and then count the total

-(C) How many songs was released by "Sting" in 1985?
+(C) How many songs were released by "Sting" in 1985?

 (D) How many artists sang the song "Yesterday"?
 Display all songs and the total count.

 (E) Sort the dataset by Artist and song title, output the first 100

-(F) What song(s) in the Music Moz Dataset has the longest "description"?
+(F) What song(s) in the Music Moz Dataset have the longest "description"?

 *Category Two (MM2):*

-(A) How many songs are produced by "Coldplay"? , SORT result by song title, and also display the total count in a separate output.
+(A) How many songs were produced by "Coldplay"? , SORT result by song title, and also display the total count in a separate output.

 (B) Count and display all songs where "guest musicians" appeared.